Flashlight Circuit: How to build a DIY Flashlight Circuit

 Vintage Portable with an incandescent bulb

-So, all the mentioned parts must be in place and connect properly in the flashlight body.
+So, all the mentioned parts must be in place and connected properly to the flashlight body.
 Otherwise, you’ll have an open circuit, and your portable flashlight won’t generate any electricity or light.

 Flashlight Circuit Diagram